gaps-closure/ect/flowspec/README.md

 This is a z3-backed solver/verifier for GAPS-CLOSURE application design specifications.
 It verifies that specifications are self-consistent and can find satisfying values for fields which are omitted from the specification, such as component levels or flow labels.
+It automatically derives and outputs a minimal cross-domain message flow policy for the specification.

-In the near future, it will also be able to check specifications against provided cross-domain message policies for correctness, and also derive minimal versions of those policies given only the specification.
+If the command-line option is specified, it will also constrain the solution to a provided cross-domain message policy, and report on whether the policy is overly permissive.

 ## Assumptions